makman568/algofun/pq/traffic/consensus_traffic.md

 Each row in this file represents a single consensus round and contains the following key data points used in this analysis:
 - `round`: The round number.
 - `soft_votes`: The total count of unique soft votes observed by the node in that round.
-- `cert_votes`: The total count of unique cert votes observed by the aivenode in that round.
+- `cert_votes`: The total count of unique cert votes observed by the node in that round.
+- `obsolete_votes`: The count of votes that were received by the node but ignored because they were for a step that was already completed.

 ## 8. Comparison of Empirical Data with Theory